-Now that hotels are able to open after lockdown, the Headland hotel Cornwall might just be the place to blow away the hibernation cobwebs.
-Perched right at the end of the glorious Fistral Beach in Newquay and surrounded by, well, nothing but coast and countryside all around, it’s ideal for bracing walks in the winter and sunbathing in the summer – and of course, surfing all year round!
+Now that hotels are able to open after lockdown, The Headland hotel Newquay might just be the place to blow away the hibernation cobwebs.
+Perched right at the end of the glorious Fistral Beach in Newquay, Cornwall and surrounded by, well, nothing but coast and countryside all around, it’s ideal for bracing walks in the winter and sunbathing in the summer – and of course, surfing all year round!

-If the Headland looks familiar, then you might have seen The Witches, the film of Roald Dahl’s book which was made here starring Anjelica Huston in the early 1990s (it was called the Hotel Excelsior in the film – a 2020 remake is coming soon but set in the USA).
+If the Headland looks familiar, then you might have seen The Witches, the film of Roald Dahl’s book which was made here starring Anjelica Huston in the early 1990s (it was called the Hotel Excelsior in the film – there’s also a 2020 remake which is set in the USA).
 Or you might just have seen picture of the Newquay coastline which it’s fair to say, it dominates.

 Located at one end of Fistral Beach, just minutes from the waves, The Headland hotel is a seriously impressive-looking building, a vast square block of stone which looks like it could handle anything the elements could throw at it.
 It could hardly be a more exposed spot and yet this luxury five-star hotel has been withstanding storms, wind, rain, surf and even the occasional heatwave for 120 years.